ivan-markov-666/beelms/be/README.md

 ## Dockerized development environment

-The beelms backend in this QA4Free example is primarily intended to run in Docker together with a PostgreSQL database.
+The beelms backend is primarily intended to run in Docker together with a PostgreSQL database.

-From the project root (`d:\Projects\qa-4-free`):
+From the project root:

 ```bash
 docker compose up --build